seedvault-app/seedvault/README.md

 * `android.permission.MANAGE_DOCUMENTS` to retrieve the available storage roots.
 * `android.permission.MANAGE_USB` to access the serial number of USB mass storage devices.
 * `android.permission.WRITE_SECURE_SETTINGS` to change system backup settings and enable call log backup.
+* `android.permission.QUERY_ALL_PACKAGES` to get information about all installed apps for backup.
 * `android.permission.INSTALL_PACKAGES` to re-install apps when restoring from backup.

 ## Contributing